bieli/GraphAllegro5PortPascal/README.md

 - [X] create and test CI for FPC example compiling
 - [x] add all graphics primitives demos in example program
 - [x] create instruction how to port any older program written in Turbo/Borland Pascal and Graph library
+- [X] add Mouse unit port, when you would like to write apps with graphical interfaces and mouse interactions on screen
 - [ ] add additional functions like Bar3D, FloodFill and others from [Graph API spec.](https://www.freepascal.org/docs-html/rtl/graph/index-5.html)